 For Stafford Loans, funds will be delivered to SBBCollege in equal installments as required by law.
 The first disbursement will be issued no earlier than ten days before the first day of the first term.
 The remaining installments will be issued no earlier than ten days before the first day of each term.
 For first-time, first year borrowers the first installment will be issued when the student has completed 30 calendar days of the program.
-For all other Stafford loan borrowers, the first disbursement will be issued no earlier than ten days before the days before the first day of the program.
 For all other Stafford loan borrowers, the first disbursement will be issued no earlier than ten days before the first day of the first term.